Santa Teresa County Park

 This is the least wild of the three Almaden Valley parks; suburbs and a golf course border the park on two sides, and since it's near a major electrical substation, several rows of electrical towers run through it.
 However, by starting from the more isolated Almaden Valley side of the park, it's possible to hike a very enjoyable loop with scenery that's really unique among area parks.
 This relatively easy loop starts outside the park, at the edge of San Jose's suburbs, and ambles through surprisingly rural flatlands before climbing to the park's highest point (which is high enough to get a bit of a workout, yet isn't especially challenging), where there are exceptional views over the Coyote, Almaden, and Santa Clara valleys.

 This hike is best in the late spring, when the Rocky Ridge and Stile Ranch trails are in bloom.
-In winter, the Rocky Ridge Trail may be closed to hikers due to muddy conditions, making it impossible to hike the recommended loop.
+In winter, the Rocky Ridge Trail is often closed to hikers due to muddy conditions, making it impossible to hike the recommended loop.
 In summer, the park gets unpleasantly hot since almost none of it is wooded.

 The Calero Creek Trail also extends north as a paved bike path.
 The trail leads all the way to Highway 85 and most of it is really nice, with its own right-of-way (not running alongside a road) along a pleasantly wooded creek.
-Unfortunately the mile or so between Carabelle Park and Harry Road just runs through a rather dull dirt strip alongside Camden Avenue.
+Unfortunately the last mile runs through a rather dull dirt strip alongside Camden Avenue.
 If this last mile were more like the rest of the trail, it would be a great addition to the hike.